John D. Whitney: Later years

-Following the end of his presidency at Georgetown, Whitney became the treasurer of Boston College in 1902, and held this post until 1907.
-While in Massachusetts, he also worked closely with the Sisters of the Good Shepherd.
-He then left Boston to take up ministry at St. Joseph's Church in Philadelphia, before becoming prefect of St. Ignatius Church in Baltimore in August 1909.
+Following the end of his presidency at Georgetown, Whitney became the treasurer of Boston College in 1902 and held this post until 1907.
+While in Massachusetts, he also worked closely with the Sisters of the Good Shepherd, a female religious order.
+He then left Boston to take up ministry at St. Joseph's Church in Philadelphia, before becoming the prefect of St. Ignatius Church in Baltimore in August 1909.
 He succeeded Francis X. Brady, who left to become president of Loyola College in Maryland, and Whitney was stationed at St. Ignatius for the remainder of his life.

 While at St. Ignatius, he directed the sodality of St. Ignatius Church, which administered the W. G. Read Mullan Scholarship.
 He spent the year of 1912 in Brooklyn, away from his parish.
-In May 1916, his health began to deteriorate, and he spent part of 1917 at Boston College in Chestnut Hill, Massachusetts, where he died on November 27 of that year.
-His funeral was held in the Church of the Immaculate Conception in Boston, and he was buried at the College of the Holy Cross in Worcester, Massachusetts.
+In May 1916, his health began to deteriorate, and he spent part of 1917 at Boston College in Chestnut Hill, Massachusetts, where he died on November 27.
+His funeral was held in the Church of the Immaculate Conception in Boston and he was buried at the College of the Holy Cross in Worcester, Massachusetts.